Online Tutor For English

 relax: verb transitive.
 Be calm; don't be nervous; take it easy

-shift your eyes away from someting. prepositional verbal phrase. move your eyes from something into another direction.
-'Shift away' is the prespositional verb, and 'away' means 'far'.
+shift your eyes away from something.
+Prepositional verbal phrase.
+To move your eyes from an object or place to another object or place.
+'Shift away' is the prepositional verb, and 'away' means 'far'.

-move forward: prepositional intransitive verb. move ahead from a given position.
-For example, if you are on the train and want to seat in an available space where other rider is taking up more than one's space, you could say: "Please move forward so I can seat."
+move forward: prepositional intransitive verb.
+Move ahead from a given position.
+For example, if you are on the train and want to seat in an available space where other rider is taking up more space designated for one person, you could say: "Please move forward so I can seat."
 The verb is in the intransitive form.

 You're doing just fine: You are doing okay.
 Don't worry about your performance.